wywarren/viewport-mask/README.md

 ### Prerequisites

-Be sure to switch your project into iOS in the build settings and add 2 custom resolutions for iPhone X. For landscape, use 2436x1125 and for portrat use 1125x2436.
+Be sure to switch your project into iOS in the build settings and add 2 custom resolutions for iPhone X. For landscape, use 2436x1125 and for portrait use 1125x2436.

 ## Built With